Your Pet, Our Passion.

 Is the mother present?

 The first question you need to consider when caring for a newborn kitten is whether the mother is present.
 If she is, then there is less that you will need to do.
-Most cats know instinctively how to raise their young and will do all the necessary actions at all the right stages in the kitten’s life.
+Most cats know instinctively how to raise their young and will do everything necessary at all the right stages in the kitten’s life.
 It is your job to simply make sure they are warm, safe and protected.

 But if you have found a newborn kitten that doesn’t seem to have a mother, you will need to take on all her duties.
 If this is a stray kitten, do make sure the mother is not coming back before taking the kitten in.
 If you are not careful, you could separate the mother from her young.